-Paul Ryan recently featured in one of the ABC podcasts, Books and Arts.
+Paul Ryan features in an ABC podcast on Books and Arts.

-Interviewed by Sarah Kanowski, Paul discussed the methodologies of his practice and the prominent themes in his work surrounding colonial Australia.
+Paul discusses the methodologies of his practice and the prominent themes in his work surrounding colonial Australia.

 September 21, 2017

-Congratulations to artists' Clara Adolphs and Paul Ryan for being finalists in this years Mosman Art Prize.
+Paul Ryan is a finalist in this years Mosman Art Prize.

 Established in 1947, the Mosman Art Prize is Australia's oldest and most prestigious local government art award.
 It was founded by the artist, architect and arts advocate, Alderman Allan Gamble.
 In it's seventieth year, the Mosman Art Prize has developed in stature to become Australia’s most prestigious municipally funded art prize with a national profile.
 It regularly attracts over 900 entries annually and currently offers over $60,000 in prizes.

 The prize will be judged by Kristen Paisley, Deputy Director of the National Gallery of Australia.